1. Pull fresh search data (after restructure: migrate-gsc first)

 The workflow sequence is designed around a cost asymmetry that most content teams ignore: analysis is free, generation is expensive.
 Wire exploits this asymmetry systematically.

 Manual SEO audits produce the same information at dramatically higher cost.
 An agency charges $2,000-$15,000 per month for ongoing SEO management (WebFX pricing data).
 An independent SEO consultant charges $150-$300 per page for a detailed audit and rewrite recommendation.
-Wire produces the audit in seconds at zero cost, then executes the recommendations at $0.06 per page.
+Wire produces the audit in seconds at zero cost, then executes the recommendations using minimal AI tokens covered by your AI subscription.

 The compound effect over time is significant.
 HubSpot documented their pruning journey: first pass removed 3,000 posts (72% of audited content), producing 106% more organic views.
 Continued pruning drove a 458% traffic increase.
 The lesson is not "delete content."
 The lesson is that systematic content lifecycle management (identify weak pages, merge duplicates, strengthen survivors) produces compounding returns.
 Wire automates this lifecycle on a weekly cadence.